 While I can get by with extraordinarily little, I still enjoy downtime entertainment and something to do on a bus or train, so my cell phone and a paperback book are my top choices when choosing what to pack for a weekend trip.

-Most smartphones and small tablets can support typing and audio recording, so if you really want to be able to capture your trip and journal about it, consider downloading applications instead of packing an analog notebook.
-While there is something romantic about writing on paper, lugging it around is anything but comfortable.
+Most smartphones and small tablets can support typing and audio recording.
+If you really want to be able to capture your trip and journal about it, download an app instead of packing an analog notebook.
 If you must have paper, consider a few loose sheets, rather than hundreds, since you can only write so much in a long weekend.

 Of course this is not ideal, and they may be a little twisted at the end of the journey, but it does mean you have at least one other option for footwear.

 Deciding which things to leave behind on a trip can be hard.
-For some, having make up, a fancy tie, or reusable water bottle are considered essentials.
-However, if you can dress down, go a bit more natural, and use water fountains, you may save yourself some serious weight on your back.
+If you can dress down and go a bit more natural, you may save yourself some serious weight on your back.

-Evaluate whether something should be on your checklist based on whether you can live without it for 3-4 days.
-While I like to wash my face in the evenings, I can survive without my facial cleanser for 3 days if it means not toting it with me everywhere.
+Consider whether something should be on your checklist based on whether you can live without it for three to four days.
+While I like to wash my face in the evenings, I can survive without my facial cleanser for three days if it means not toting it with me everywhere.

 Work hard to avoid the heaviest items.

-One of the secrets to personal item packing is in leaving unneccessary items at home and using wha hotels provide on your trip, or buying small items as you need them.
+One of the secrets to personal item packing is in leaving unnecessary items at home and using what hotels provide or buying small items as you need them.
 Towels, pillows, hygiene items, and anything that can be acquired for free, or inexpensively, at your destination are best left at home and picked up later.